lemonstener/mixerdb/readme.md

    - GET /ingredients/like/:name --> get multiple ingredients that partially match the name
    - GET /ingredients/type/:type --> get multiple ingredients by type
    - GET /ingredients/cocktails/:id --> get all cocktails that contain this ingredient by id (exact match)
+   - GET /ingredients/cocktails/name/:name --> get all cocktails that contain this ingredient by name (exact match)

 2. Cocktails:
     - GET /cocktails --> get all cocktails from the db
-    - GET /cocktails/random --> get 5 random cocktails
+    - GET /cocktails/random --> get 20 random cocktails
     - GET /cocktails/id/:id --> get single cocktail by id (also displays ingredients)
     - GET /cocktails/name/:name --> get single cocktail by name (exact match.
 Also displays ingredients)
     - GET /cocktails/like/:name --> get multiple cocktails that partially match the name